ankane/ahoy/README.md

 ### Exclusions

 Bots are excluded from tracking by default.
-To enable, use:
+To include them, use:

 ```ruby
 Ahoy.track_bots = true